eidsvold/1Z0-819-notes/README.md

 ### 1. Creating a Simple Java Program

+* The _-d_ option of the _javac_ command sets the destination directory for class files.
+If a class is part of a package, then _javac_ puts the class file in a subdirectory that reflects the package name and creates directories as needed.

 ### 2. Understanding Java Technology and Environment

 ### 3. Working With Primitive Data Types and String APIs

+* A _String_ object is immutable - in cannot be changed after being created.
+The _concat_ method appends the string argument to the end of the current string and returns the concatenation - hence the varible must be reassigned or assigned to another variable.

 ### 4. Using Operators and Decision Constructs

+* A _**switch** statement_ can only work with the following primitive data types: _byte_, _short_, _char_, and _int_.
+It also works with _enumerated types_, the _String_ class, and a few special classes that wrap certain primitive types: _Character_, _Byte_, _Short_ and _Integer_.

 ### 5. Working with Java Arrays